 5.1 Traditional Procurement

-In traditional procurement, a client appoints consultants to do the design, select a contractor, and supervise the work till the completion of the project.
+In traditional procurement, a client appoints consultants to do the design, selects a contractor, and supervises the work till the completion of the project.

 The traditional procurement route prioritizes quality and effectively produces economic design on most projects.